LamPeiLing/Marrakech/admin/D-test-plan.md

 **Assertions**

   Employing assertions to validate the correctness of the conversion of string representation of player:
-  - `assertEquals(String color, String String.valueOf(player.StringToPlayer(stringPlayer).getColor().value))`: verify that the string we get is the string of color that we first used to convert into Player
+  - `assertEquals("r", String String.valueOf(player.StringToPlayer(stringPlayer).getColor().value))`: verify that the string we get is the string of color that we first used to convert into Player
-  - `assertEquals(int numDirham, player.StringToPlayer(String playerString).getNumDirham())`: verify that the string we get is the number of dirhams that we first used to convert into Assam
+  - `assertEquals(10, player.StringToPlayer(String playerString).getNumDirham())`: verify that the string we get is the number of dirhams that we first used to convert into Assam
-  - `assertEquals(int numRug, player.StringToPlayer(String playerString).getNumRug())`: verify that the string we get is the number of rugs that we first used to convert into Assam
+  - `assertEquals(6, player.StringToPlayer(String playerString).getNumRug())`: verify that the string we get is the number of rugs that we first used to convert into Assam
-  - `assertEquals(boolean isInGame, player.StringToPlayer(String playerString).isInGame())`: verify that the game state we get is the game state that we first used to convert into Assam
+  - `assertEquals(true, player.StringToPlayer(String playerString).isInGame())`: verify that the game state we get is the game state that we first used to convert into Assam

 ## Game